100489998/Electricity-price-forecasting-using-distance-based-learning-procedures/README.md

 ## Scripts

-1. `Matrices_secondary_market_go_up.R`: It contains the code related to the computation of the distance matrices using $L^2$, pseudo-Fréchet and pseudo- $L^2$ distances of the secondary market to go up.
+1. `Matrices_secondary_market_upward.R`: It contains the code related to the computation of the distance matrices using $L^2$, pseudo-Fréchet and pseudo- $L^2$ distances of the secondary market to go up.
-2. `Matrices_secondary_market_go_down.R`: It contains the code related to the computation of the the distance matrices using $L^2$, pseudo-Fréchet and pseudo- $L^2$ distances of the secondary market to go down.
+2. `Matrices_secondary_market_downward.R`: It contains the code related to the computation of the the distance matrices using $L^2$, pseudo-Fréchet and pseudo- $L^2$ distances of the secondary market to go down.
 3. `Descriptive_analysis.R`: It contains the code related to the descriptive analysis section of the Master's Thesis.
 4. `Frechet_distance_tests.R`: It contains all the code related to the tests that have been done to try to use the Fréchet distance in the methods of the work.
-5. `Comparison_Frechet_pseudoFrechet_distances.R`: It contains all the code related to the comparison between the pseudo-Fréchet, pseudo- $L^2$ and Fréchet distances.
+5. `Comparison_Frechet_pseudoFrechet_pseudoL2.R`: It contains all the code related to the comparison between the pseudo-Fréchet, pseudo- $L^2$ and Fréchet distances.
-6.
+6. `R2_comparison.R`: It contains a comparison of the $R^2$ values of the random forest models of the methods.
+7. `Price_prediction_errors_comparison`: It contains a comparison of the price prediction errors using the different distances

+Files containing the training and testing of the methods and the price prediction with the different distances:
+1. `Methods_L2_distance_upward.R`: Upward secondary market and $L^2$ distance.
+2. `Methods_L2_distance_downward.R`: Downward secondary market and $L^2$ distance.
+3. `Methods_pseudo_Frechet_distance_upward.R`: Upward secondary market and pseudo-Fréchet distance.
+4. `Methods_pseudo_Frechet_distance_downward.R`: Downward secondary market and pseudo-Fréchet distance.
+5. `Methods_pseudo_L2_distance_upward.R`: Upward secondary market and pseudo- $L^2$ distance.
+6. `Methods_pseudo_L2_distance_downward.R`: Downward secondary market and pseudo- $L^2$ distance.

 ## Instructions

-1. Download all the scripts in the same folder
+1. Download all the scripts in the same folder.
-2. Compile `Matrices_secondary_market_go_up.R` and `Matrices_secondary_market_go_down.R` files to obtain distance matrices.
+2. Compile `Matrices_secondary_market_go_up.R` and `Matrices_secondary_market_go_down.R` files to obtain distance matrices which are input to the methods.
-3.
+3. Compile files containing the training and testing of the methods and the price prediction with the different distances.
+4. Compile `R2_comparison.R` and `Price_prediction_errors_comparison.R`

+The rest of the files do not require to have compiled any other file before.